cassiama/LicenseGuard-API/README.md

 - `JWT_SECRET_KEY`: a random 32-character hexadecimal string.
 It should look like this: `9f0255336305508b8718929ddfbd01669d892e2c52109958f647a3758d5dc2ea`
 - `JWT_ALGORITHM`: a string corresponding to [one of the JWT algorithms](https://datatracker.ietf.org/doc/html/rfc7518#section-3)
 - `USER_ACCESS_TOKEN_EXPIRE_MINUTES`: an integer
-- `JWT_AUDIENCE`: a string corresponding to the audience that JWTs issued by this server are intended for (refer to [RFC 7519 Section 4.1.3](https://www.rfc-editor.org/rfc/rfc7519#section-4.1.3)).
-It should look like this: `licenseguard-api`
-- `MCP_ACCESS_TOKEN_EXPIRE_MINUTES`: an integer
-- `MCP_REQUIRED_SCOPES`: a space-delimited string which correspond to the routes that the MCP server must be allowed to call.
-It should look like this: `analyze:run project:run`

 If you don't, then the server will default to the following:

 - "HS256" for the algorithm
 - 30 minutes for the expiration of user JWTs
-- "licenseguard-api" for the JWT audience
-- 10 minutes for the expiration of MCP JWTs
-- "analyze:run" for the required scopes for MCP JWTs

 ### Usage